Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Pendo funnel analysis.

 The dark bars represent users who advanced to the next step, while the pale ones are those who dropped off.
-Clicking on each of them gives you a detailed breakdown of who the users are so that you can reach out to them, for example, with a survey or interview invite.
+Clicking on each of them gives you a detailed breakdown of different performance metrics and lets you go straight to watch a session replay to see how the drop-off happens.

 Pendo retention analysis